7 Ultimate Hikes in Hatcher Pass

 Difficulty: Moderate

-How to get to Marmot Mountain:
+How to get to Marmot Mountain Trailhead:

-Follow the Fishhook-Willow/Hatcher Pass Road until mile 16.5.
+Follow the Fishhook-Willow/Hatcher Pass Road until Mile 16.5.
 Take a right into the Fishhook Trailhead parking lot.

-5. Reed Lakes
+6. Reed Lakes

 Distance: 9 miles